Table of Contents

 Scalp injury is one of the most common head injuries in children.
-It may be manifested as a minor cut, laceration or a swelling.
-Scalp injuries are not life-threatening if it is minor and had not affected the brain.
+It may be manifested as a minor cut, laceration, or swelling.
+Scalp injuries are not life-threatening if it is minor and has not affected the brain.

 - Skull fracture

 A skull fracture indicates any fracture in the bones in the head.
-It occurs due to a direct impact to the calvarium.
-A skull fracture could be linear, depressed, diastatic or basilar, depending upon the region of skull fracture.
+It occurs due to a direct impact on the calvarium.
+A skull fracture could be linear, depressed, diastatic, or basilar, depending upon the region of the skull fracture.
 In children, the parietal bone in the skull is commonly involved in a skull fracture, followed by the occipital, frontal, and temporal bones.

 In most head injury cases in children, a skull fracture does not cause any damage to the brain.
 However, when associated with an intracranial injury, skull fractures may turn out very complicated.

-Concussion is a type of brain injury that occurs due to vigorous shaking or blows to the head, causing it to forcefully jerk backwards, forwards or to the side.
-A concussion is one of the common types of mild Traumatic Brain Injury associated with falls in the children.
+A concussion is a type of brain injury that occurs due to vigorous shaking or blows to the head, causing it to forcefully jerk backward, forwards, or to the side.
+A concussion is one of the common types of mild Traumatic Brain Injury associated with falls in children.